aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/01_inputoutput.md

   This is the REFERENCE field.
 ~~~

 A list of the current integrable properties is
 given next.
 This is the list of properties that would be integrated in the
 attraction basins if the user runs
 [INTEGRALS](/critic2/manual/integrate/#c2-integrals) or any of the other
 basin integration methods.
 The list of integrable properties can be
 queried and modified with the [INTEGRABLE](/critic2/manual/integrate/#c2-integrable)
 keyword.
-Our outupt shows the default integrable properties, which are
+Our output shows the default integrable properties, which are
 the atomic volume and the value and Laplacian of the reference field
 ~~~
 * List of integrable properties (3)
 #  Id  Type  Field  Name
 	1   v        0  Volume
 	2  fval      0  Pop
 	3  lval      0  Lap
 ~~~

 Next is the list of additional properties to be calculated at the
 critical points.
 These are used at the end of the automatic
 CP search with [AUTO](/critic2/manual/cpsearch/#c2-auto), and can
 be modified using the
 [POINTPROP](/critic2/manual/cpsearch/#c2-pointprop) keyword.
 In our